LuisRPertierra/EcologicalKnowledgeShortfalls-Antarctica/Panel 1C. Biological Data Mobilization (Venn Diagramas).md

 See supporting PEARL code for data retrieval in Genbank https://github.com/LuisRPertierra/EcologicalKnowledgeShortfalls-Antarctica/blob/main/PEARL%20Code%20for%20Genbank%20Accesion
 3. TRAIT DATA.
 'Raunkieran' was evaluated with the indicator “sps. with trait data in centralized repositories”.
 For the case of vertebrates it was Pantheria.
 For lichen and vascular it was TRY database.
 For bryophytes it was an extension of TRY named BryoForTraits (largely biased towards forest species, but the most complete compendium available).
 Fungi data was complemented from FungalTraits repository.
 For other groups we could not find centralized trait repositories and so were all scored to 0.
+TRY data accession queries were requested via https://www.try-db.org/TryWeb/dp.php
-4. ABIOTIC TOLERANCE DATA.
+5. ABIOTIC TOLERANCE DATA.
 'Hutchinsonian' was evaluated with the indicator “sps. with thermal tolerance limits in Globtherm compendium”.
 However, in this case we updated the compendium with additional entries of
 Antarctic species with thermal profiles from Antarctic research literature.
-5. BIOTIC INTERACTION AND NETWORK DATA.
+6. BIOTIC INTERACTION AND NETWORK DATA.
 'Eltonian' was evaluated with the binary indicator “sps. with reported interactions listed in GLOBI repository).
 All indicator information per species can be seen in the supporting dataset 1 in the corresponding columns of the same name as a binary character (1= presence, 0=absence).

 REFERENCES